mwcremer/dnd-bx/combined.md

     3. ***Reading:*** The sword can read all languages it is able to speak, and is also able to read magical inscriptions.
 4. ***Alignment:*** Is determined randomly by rolling on the table below.
 5. ***Powers:*** The sword's INT determines the number of powers it has.
 See the table below.
 Powers are described below.
-6. ***Ego:*** In addition to INT, sentient swords have an Ego rating---a measure of their force of personality.
+6. ***Ego:*** In addition to INT, sentient swords have an Ego rating&mdash;a measure of their force of personality.
 This is rolled on 1d12.
 Swords imbued with a special purpose always have an Ego of 12.

 #### <a name="communication"></a> Communication